-According to the Federal Emergency Management Agency (FEMA), 40% of businesses suffering a disaster never reopen.
+According to the Federal Emergency Management Agency (FEMA), roughly 40% to 60% of businesses suffering a disaster never reopen.
 That is a chilling statistic.
 So what’s a business to do?

 The obvious answer is preparation.
 Have a plan in place.
 Many organizations offer information on preparing for disasters.
 However, there isn’t much information about what to do after a disaster strikes as it relates to warehouses or distribution centers.
 The speed at which a company acts is critical in its overall success.
 Here are several key items to consider.

 Inspecting/assessing the damage

 It is, or should be, a given that your facility is structurally sound prior to restarting operations.
 Checking for damage from floor to roof is essential for getting approval from the local building inspectors.
 But structural assessment involves more than the building.
 You need to check the structural integrity of your racks too.
 Racks are no different from the building or other pieces of equipment.
 Wind, water and fire all have negative effect on your rack systems.
 Much of the damage is not visible to the eye and requires careful inspection.
 There is no benefit in starting work after a disaster only to close down again because your rack system “looked” sound, when it really was another disaster waiting to happen.